smclacke/webserv/notes/sarah_stuff/sm_todo.md

 11111) **NOW**

+	- get fixed version and continue on cgi with most up to date parser + big fix
+	- im dup2() wrong FIX THIS!

 	- parsUpdates doesn't compile - and now it does... web page buttons dont do anything

 	- CGI can't handle basic images anymore in browser + calculator broken + checked server_files + conf + index but can't see any issues